Menternship/overview/README.md

-# Overview of Menternship Website
+# Overview of OpenMent Website

 ## Purpose
-To provide a platform where professional programmers with personal side projects can connect with new programmers who are looking for a more practical education
+To provide a platform where experienced programmers can connect and mentor novice and aspiring programmers

 ## How does it work?